Open/Close Menu We're All Your Walls Need

 CALL US NOW: 951.695.5588

-Kitchen remodels challenging even for the best homemakers – they disturb daily routines, cost money, and take longer than expected.
-If you have decided it is time for kitchen cabinet refacing painting, you must go into it with an open mind.
+Kitchen repainting and remodels are challenging even for the best homemakers.
+They disturb daily routines, cost money, and take longer than expected.
+If you have decided it is time for kitchen cabinet painting, you must go into it with an open mind.
 Exploring several ideas before finding one that will work for you would be best.
 Not only are aesthetics important – your kitchen cabinets ought to be functional too.
-Here are some points to keep in mind as you embark on your project:

-• When choosing the new finish for your cabinets, you will consider the look and the cost but don’t forget about cleaning.
-Everything in your kitchen gets dirty, and if it is difficult to clean, you will end up with filthy-looking cabinets.
+• When choosing the new finish for your cabinets, you need to consider the type of paint.
+Everything in your kitchen gets dirty either by grease or handprints.
+Consider an easy to clean paint.
+If it is difficult to clean, you will end up with filthy-looking cabinets.

-• As you reface and paint your cabinets, you should consider adding additional storage.
-One of the biggest challenges in modern kitchens is space – there is hardly enough to stash away all pots, pans, appliances, crockery, and everything else.
+• As you repaint paint your cabinets, you should consider adding additional storage.
+One of the biggest challenges in modern kitchens is space.
+There is hardly enough to stash away all pots, pans, appliances, crockery, and everything else.
 With a few clever ideas, you can add shelving to your cabinets to create more room for storage.

 • One of the essential things when refacing and painting is getting all the old paint off.
 It should be carefully scraped away and the surface sanded and cleaned before the new coat is applied; otherwise, it will not take.

-• Make sure to cover the floor, the island, and any other surface you don’t want to be covered in paint – if you don’t, you will only create additional work for yourself.
+• Make sure to cover the floor, the island, and any other surface you don’t plan on painting.
+If you don’t, you will only create additional work for yourself.

 • It is essential to choose your new paint carefully.
 Some kinds of paint are too thin and require several coats before achieving the desired effect.
 Others are so heavy that a couple of coats seem too thick.
 If you are unsure what paint is best, it is best to talk to an expert on color and paintwork.
 It would help if you chose a paint that dries fast and doesn’t leave a smell – it costs more but is worth it.